Algorithmic Randomness and Probabilistic Laws: Conclusion

 \section{Conclusion}

-We have used algorithmic randomness to characterize two types of probabilistic laws: a \emph{generative $\mbox{chance}^{\star}$ law}, and a \emph{$\mbox{probabilistic}^{\star}$ constraining law}.
-We have argued that $\star$-laws provide a novel way of understanding probabilities and chances, and help to address one variety of empirical underdetermination, but they also reveal other varieties that have been underappreciated.
-For all we know, our world might be characterized by a traditional probabilistic law or a $\star$-law.
+We use algorithmic randomness to characterize two \x{new} types of probabilistic law: \emph{generative $\mbox{chance}^{\star}$ laws}, and \emph{$\mbox{probabilistic}^{\star}$ constraining laws}.
+We argue that $\star$-laws offer a novel way of understanding probability and chance.
+They help with one form of empirical underdetermination while bringing to light others that have been overlooked.
+For all we know, the world may be characterized by a traditional probabilistic law or one of various $\star$-laws.

-In our view, the notion of a $\mbox{probabilistic}^{\star}$ constraining law has advantages over that of a generative $\mbox{chance}^{\star}$ law.
-It meshes well with the holistic character of the randomness and relative frequency constraints, directly supports a unified governing account of non-Humean laws, and provides independently motivated solutions to issues in the Humean best-system account.
-We suggest that both notions are worthy of study and may lead to new ideas concerning the nature of laws.
+The notion of a $\mbox{probabilistic}^{\star}$ constraining law is especially attractive.
+First, it meshes well with the holistic character of the randomness and relative frequency constraints.
+Second, it addresses long-standing problems in the metaphysics of laws and chances: it directly supports a unified governing account of non-Humean laws and provides independently motivated solutions to issues in the Humean best-system account.
+These payoffs warrant further work at the interface of algorithmic randomness and the philosophy of science.